Skip to main content

 Ten-Year Enrollment Cap

-An overall policy has been established that students ordinarily will not be permitted to register beyond their 10th year.
+An overall policy has been established that students ordinarily will not be permitted to register beyond their tenth year.
 However, exceptions to this rule may be made for students who have taken medical or parental leave or for students with other special circumstances.
 Students who are administratively withdrawn are free to apply for re-admission, so as to re-register for the purpose of the defense and the awarding of the degree, when their dissertation is completed.

 Contact Info